 Please note, USA Cycling's coaching structure begins with level 3 and proceeds to level 1; this mirrors our racing license scheme.
-Therefore, level 3 is the entry level and Level 1 is the highest level of certification.
+Therefore, level 3 is the entry level and Level 1 is the highest level coaching license.

 To be eligible to attend the level 1 clinic, a coach must have been a level 2 coach for five (5) consecutive years.
 The clock starts when you become a level 2 coach (not when you attend the level 2 clinic).
-If you become a level 2 coach on December 31 of a year, that counts as the entire year.
-Therefore, to be eligible for 2013, the coach has to have been a level 2 coach prior to January 1, 2009.
+If you become a level 2 coach on December 31 of a year, this counts as the entire year.
+Therefore, to be eligible for 2015, the coach has to have been a level 2 coach prior to January 1, 2011.

 The only way to circumvent the "5 Year Rule" is to be a Level 2 coach for three (3) consecutive years AND accumulate 200 CEUs AFTER you become a level 2 coach.
 This means you can only count activities after you actually become a level 2 coach (thus the level 2 clinic cannot count).

-The next Level 1 clinic will take place November 14-17, 2013 at the USA Cycling Headquarters in Colorado Springs (210 USA Cycling Pt.
+The next Level 1 clinic will take place November 19-22, 2015 at the USA Cycling Headquarters in Colorado Springs (210 USA Cycling Pt.
 Colorado Springs, CO 80919).

 8:30am - 9am Clinic intro/overview